JetDev2549/sketch_aug25a/README.md

 # sketch_aug25a
+This repository is a collection of Arduino files.

+# Which file is which?
-This is a Firebase-Arduino program that when you activate a switch, the data value in Firebase changes.
+Sketch aug25.ino is a file that allows Firebase - Arduino to work together.
+When you press a button, the value on Firebase changes.

+Sketch sep01.ino is being planned.